vmware/terraform-provider-wavefront/README.md

 ```

 Export your wavefront token `export WAVEFRONT_TOKEN=<token>` You could also configure the `token` in the provider section of main.tf, but best not to.

+*Note*: If you are not familiar with the process for creating a token please review the following [page](https://docs.wavefront.com/wavefront_api.html)

 Run `terraform init` to load your provider.